Thanhtran34/recipe-app/README.md

 >npm run test

+You need to run your server side in http://localhost:8080 to make these test work.

 ### How to run automated test in client
 - Use command to come to client folder and run:
 >ng test
+or
 >ng test --code-coverage